wjgilmore/todoparrot/readme.md

 ## Welcome to TODOParrot

 TODOParrot ([http://todoparrot.com](http://todoparrot.com)) is the companion project to the book, *Easy Laravel 5* ([http://easylaravelbook.com](http://easylaravelbook.com)), written by bestselling author [W. Jason Gilmore](http://wjgilmore.com).
-Feel free to use this companion project as a learning aide; if you'd like to additionally take advantage of the book now you purchase it via [EasyLaravelBook.com](http://easylaravelbook.com), and receive free updates for life!
+Feel free to use this companion project as a learning aide; further, the book goes into great detail about many of the features found in this application.
+You can purchase it via [EasyLaravelBook.com](http://easylaravelbook.com), and receive free updates for life!

 ### Useful Features for Laravel Newbies

 If you're new to Laravel I suggest paying particular attention to the following features:

-* Blade Templating: A simple master layout is used.
-Nothing new here but a useful example nonetheless.
+* Blade Templating: A simple master layout is used to wrap the application (`resources/views/layouts/master.blade.php`).
+Nothing particularly advanced here but a useful example nonetheless.
 * Model Relations: TODOParrot users can have many lists, and each list can have many tasks.
-These relations have been integrated into the models.
+These relations have been integrated into the `User`, `Task`, and `Todolist` models.
 * Forms Integration: The new Laravel 5 Form Request feature is used for creating new lists and tasks.
+Check out for instance how the `app/Http/Controllers/ListsController.php`, `app/Http/Requests/ListCreateFormRequest.php`, and `resources/views/lists/create.blade.php` files work together to add a new list to the database.
-* Database Queries: The various implemented queries are pretty basic but should provide Laravel newcomers with a few useful examples.
+* Eloquent: The eloquent ORM is used to query and manage database data.
 * Model methods: I added a few helper methods to models to cut down on redundant code.
+For instance, the `Todolist` model includes a `remainingTasks` method used to easily determine how many incomplete tasks remain for a given list.
 * User Authentication: TODOParrot uses the sweet new Laravel 5 authentication features.
+Users can create a new account, sign in, sign out, and recover their password.
-* Unit Testing: Some simple test-related examples.
+* Unit Testing: You'll find a few simple test-related examples in the `tests` directory.
-* Bootstrap Integration: Because I can't even write my own name legibly let alone design a nice website, TODOParrot uses the Bootstrap framework.
+* Bootstrap Integration: TODOParrot uses the Bootstrap framework and a modified [Bootswatch](http://bootswatch.com/) theme.

 ### TODOParrot is Not Production Ready

 TODOParrot is *not a finished product*!
 I've been using the project as a testing ground for the various Laravel 5 features while writing *Easy Laravel 5*.
 Now that the book is published I've spent the last two days completely rewriting the code from the ground up.
 Future versions will include: